-Types of entity Documentary requirements Corporate Copy of the balance sheet/Annual Report for the last 2 financial years (to be submitted every year).
+Types of entity Documentary requirements Types of entity Corporate Copy of the balance sheet/Annual Report for the last 2 financial years (to be submitted every year).
 Copy of latest share holding pattern including list of all those holding control, either directly or indirectly, in the company in terms of SEBI takeover Regulations, duly certified by the company secretary/Whole time director/MD (to be submitted every year).
-Photograph, POI, POA, PAN and DIN numbers of whole time directors/two directors in charge of day to day operations.
-Photograph, POI, POA, PAN of individual promoters holding control - either directly or indirectly.
-Copies of the Memorandum and Articles of Association and certificate of incorporation.
+List of all Directors with details as Full name, Date &amp; Place of birth Photograph, POI, POA, PAN and DIN numbers of whole time directors/two directors in charge of day to day operations.
+Photograph, POI, POA, PAN of Authorised Signatories Photograph, POI, POA, PAN of individual promoters holding control - either directly or indirectly. operations.
+Photograph, POI, POA, PAN of Authorised Signatories Photograph, POI, POA, PAN of individual promoters and certificate of incorporation.
 Copy of the Board Resolution for investment in securities market.
+Declaration from SMO with details as Full name, Date &amp; Place of birth, Citizenship, Country of Residence, Position in company.
 Authorised signatories list with specimen signatures.

 Partnership firm Copy of the balance sheet/Annual report for the last 2 financial years (to be submitted every year).
 Certificate of registration (for registered partnership firms only).
 Copy of partnership deed.
+Authorised signatories list with specimen signatures along with authorisation letter Photograph, POI, POA, PAN of all Partners

-Partnership firm resolution and Authorised signatories list with specimen signatures.
-Photograph, POI, POA, PAN of Partners.
-Trust Copy of the balance sheet/ Annual Report for the last 2 financial years (to be submitted every year).
+Partnership firm resolution and Authorised signatories list with specimen signatures. • Photograph, POI, POA, PAN of all Partners.
+Trust • Copy of the balance sheet/ Annual Report for the last 2 financial years (to be submitted every year).
 Certificate of registration (for registered trust only).
-Copy of Trust deed. • List of trustees certified by managing trustees/CA. Trust Resolution for opening and operating the account Photograph, POI, POA, PAN of Trustees & Authorised Persons.
-HUF PAN of HUF.
-Deed of declaration of HUF/ List of coparceners.
-Bank pass-book/bank statement in the name of HUF.
-Photograph, POI, POA, PAN of Karta.
-Unincorporated association or a body of individuals Proof of Existence/Constitution document. · Resolution of the managing body & Power of Attorney granted to transact business on its behalf.
+Copy of Trust deed. • List of trustees certified by managing trustees/CA. • Trust Resolution for opening and operating the account • Photograph, POI, POA, PAN of Trustees & Authorised Persons.
+HUF PAN of HUF. • Deed of declaration of HUF/ List of coparceners. • Bank pass-book/bank statement in the name of HUF. • Photograph, POI, POA, PAN of Karta.
+Unincorporated association or a body of individuals • Proof of Existence/Constitution document.
+Resolution of the managing body & Power of Attorney granted to transact business on its behalf.
 Authorized signatories list with specimen signatures.
-Banks/Institutional Investors Copy of the constitution/registration or annual report/balance sheet/Annual Report for the last 2 financial years.
+Declaration from SMO with details as Full name, Date &amp; Place of birth, Citizenship, Country of Residence, Position in company. • Copy of balance sheets for the last 2 financial years (to Banks/Institutional Investors be submitted every year)Copy of the constitution/registration or annual report/balance sheet/Annual Report for the last 2 financial years.
 Authorized signatories list with specimen signatures.
-Foreign Institutional Investors Copy of SEBI registration certificate.
-(FII)/ Foreign Portfolio Investors (FPI) Army/ Government Bodies Self-certification on letterhead.
-Authorized signatories list with specimen signatures.
-2
+Declaration from SMO with details as Full name, Date &amp; Place of birth, Citizenship, Country of Residence, Position in company.
+List of all Directors with details as Full name, Date &amp; Foreign Portfolio Investors Place of birth Copy of SERI registration certificate Copy of SEBI registration certificate.
+Authorized signatures list with a signature signature.
+(FPI) • Authorized signatories list with specimen signatures.